Petworth: Transport

 The railway line between Pulborough and Midhurst once had a station at Petworth, but the line was closed to passenger use in 1955, and finally to freight in 1966, though the station building survives as a bed and breakfast establishment.

-Public transport access is now provided by an hourly bus between Midhurst and Worthing, operated by Stagecoach South.
+Public transport access is currently provided by an hourly bus between Midhurst and Worthing, operated by Stagecoach South.

 Education

 Petworth Primary School is the only school in the town.
 The school is at the south of the town and takes pupils up until Year 6.
-Until 2008 the Herbert Shiner School took pupils in years 6, 7 and 8 before they moved on to Midhurst Grammar School but this was closed down when the new Midhurst Rother College was opened.
+Until 2008 the Herbert Shiner School took pupils in years 6, 7 and 8 before they moved on to Midhurst Grammar School but this closed when the new Midhurst Rother College was opened.

+Media

+Local news and television programmes are provided by BBC South and ITV Meridian.
+Television signals are received from the Midhurst TV transmitter.
+Local radio stations are BBC Radio Sussex, Heart South, Greatest Hits Radio West Sussex, V2 Radio and Radio Kirdford, a community based station.
+The town is served by the local newspaper, Midhurst and Petworth Observer, which publishes on Thursdays.

 Culture

-The town's amateur dramatics group is known as the Petworth Players, and their past productions have included The Lion, the Witch and the Wardrobe, and The Sleeping Beauty.

-In 2015 Petworth saw the launch of petfringe, a fringe festival in the style of Edinburgh Fringe or Brighton Fringe.
-From the start petfringe's guiding aim has been to provide a platform for 'Home Grown Talent + Guests'. petfringe 2017 runs from 29 June to 9 July.

-Petworth has also been the home to the Petworth Town Band for over 100 years.
-A group of nearly 40 amateur brass and woodwind players, the band rehearses weekly and is often seen around the local area playing at local events.

 Petworth House was one of the main locations for the 2014 Mike Leigh film Mr. Turner, which put Timothy Spall as the artist Turner in the actual locations where he painted in the early 19th century.

 The Petworth Society was founded in 1974 to protect the character and amenities of the parishes of Petworth and Byworth.

+Newlands House Gallery, a gallery of modern and contemporary art, photography and design, opened in 2020.